jokathanjoka/SILENT-SOBX-MD/README.md

 ### <br>    DEPLOY_HEROKU

-`IF YOU WANT TO DEPLOY SILENT-SOBX-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT`
+`IF YOU WANT TO DEPLOY JOEL-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT`